-The National Longitudinal Study of Adolescent Health (Add Health) was conducted by the University of North Carolina's Carolina Population Center throughout the 1990s.
+The National Longitudinal Study of Adolescent Youth (Add Health) was conducted by the University of North Carolina's Carolina Population Center throughout the 1990s.
 It focuses on the health of adolescent respondents in grades 7 through 12 and relevant behaviors that may put them at risk.
-It also contains information about the respondents' social backgrounds in terms of family history, education, and relationships that may explain these teen behaviors.
+It also contains information about the respondents' social background in terms of family history, education, and relationships that may explain these teen behaviors.
 The Add Health survey provides a contextual and comprehensive approach to understanding teen behavior by combining data from the respondents, their families, and their schools.

 The study was conducted in three separate waves, beginning with Wave I which commenced in 1994.
 Wave II data was collected from the same respondents one year following the initial questioning.
-Wave III data was collected approximately six years later, between 2000 and 2001, when the respondents were between the ages of 18 and 26 years old.
-The sample we use from the Add Health survey contains data from approximately 5,000 adolescents that was obtained through 'in-school surveys' and 'athome questionnaires' and covers subjects ranging from diet to violence to sexual behavior.
+Wave III was collected approximately six years later, between 2000 and 2001, when the respondents were between the ages of 18 and 26 years old.
+The Add Health survey contains data from over 90,000 adolescents and includes subjects ranging from diet to violence to sexual behavior that was obtained through 'inschool surveys' and 'at-home questionnaires.'
 For all of our explanatory and dependent variables we use data from Wave III.
 For the variables related to risky sexual behavior, Wave III is particularly applicable since it contains the richest and most relevant data file for our topic.
-The age of respondents during Wave III (18 - 26) also implies that a significant portion is sexually active and can provide responses about risky practices.
+The age of respondents during Wave III (18-24) also implies that a significant portion is sexually active and can provide responses about risky practices.

-Our explanatory variables consist of responses to the following questions: 1) What is your household's total income before taxes?1 2) How often did you attend religious services in the past 12 months?
-3) What is the respondent's observed race?2 4) What is the respondent's cross-sectional standardized PVT score3?
+Our explanatory variables consist of responses to the following questions: 1) What is your household's total income before taxes?
+2) How often did you attend religious services in the past 12 months?
+3) What is the respondent's observed race?
+4) What is the respondent's cross-sectional standardized PVT score?
 Biological sex is also used as an explanatory variable for the regressions analyzing the pooled data from both sexes.
 In addition, we run each regression separately for male and female respondents to isolate coefficients for each gender.
 (For a description of coded responses and summary statistics for each explanatory variable, see Tables 1 and 2)